 Bug reporting and fixing isn't glamorous, but it arguably provides more benefit to end users than adding new features.
 There are a number of things that you can do depending on your skill level.

 Look further into the bug yourself.
 Try to see if you can isolate exactly when it is happening, and what is causing it.
-Become familiar with tools such as strace, ldd and gdb to help you.
+Become familiar with tools such as

 Lots of the projects out there are crying out for more help with handling bugs.
 The levels of expertise vary from people who discard obviously silly reports and escalate valid reports, to more in-depth bug isolation and repair work.
 If you think you could help, then there are many projects that would love to have you aboard.